 #2 Design of the label

-The above survey indicates that irrespective of the shape of the bottle or the price of wine, a smart wine label design sells better.
+The above survey indicates that irrespective of the shape of the bottle or the price of wine, a wine label dressing sells better.
 However, in designing your label, you need to be clear, whether your target consumers are young people, who prefer original tastes, or connoisseurs of wine, who savor traditional tastes with a long history.
 For the former, a fancy font and design is more appropriate, and for the latter, the label needs to be more elegant and appealing.

 #3 Different label styles